Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

-    define average a b begin
+    define average with a b begin
-        return {(a + b) / 2}
+        return (a + b) / 2
     end

     print [average 100 200]

-A routine can call another and pass along incoming parameters.
+A routine call can be passed as a parameter.
 The called routine must already be defined; there currently is no support for forward declarations.
 As noted above, the parameters are passed by value:

 .. code-block:: lightbulb